bandantonio/tomaatti-timer/README.md

 Tomaatti (Finnish for tomato) is a Pomodoro timer :tomato: that makes it easier for anyone to get started with the [Pomodoro Technique &reg;](https://francescocirillo.com/pages/pomodoro-technique) .

-## What? :confused: Yet another stupid Pomodoro timer?
+## What? :confused: Yet another Pomodoro timer?

-Hey, it's not stupid at all! :grinning:.
+Well, yes and no :grinning:.
 Just don't hesitate - give it a try.
 I bet, you will like it!

 There are not so many projects on GitHub with Pomodoro timers that force you to commit the murder of their authors after several minutes of use.
 After several days of investigation, I felt like I'm over it and I need something different.